 Dr. Matthew Tift is a lead engineer at Lullabot and the host of Hacking Culture, a show exploring practices and technologies that contribute to well-being.
 He has been writing and presenting regularly at academic and professional conferences for two decades.

 An active member of the Drupal community, Matthew is a Drupal 8 configuration system co-maintainer, organizer of the Twin Cities DrupalCamp since 2011, and Drupal core contributor since 2010.
 He helped port multiple key public media Drupal modules to Drupal 8, including the NPR and PBS Media Manager modules, and helped organize the effort for Olivero, the new theme for Drupal 9.

-Matthew has spent most of his life hacking and musicking.
-He started playing violin at age 5 and learned to code (in BASIC) at age 8.
-For his undergraduate senior recital in 1998, Matthew performed Steve Reich's violin phase with his violin and computer.
-Matthew first started building websites professionally in 1999 and earned a Ph.D. in musicology from the University of Wisconsin-Madison in 2007.
-He has taught at the University of Iowa and Bemidji State University.
+Matthew started playing violin at age 5 and learned to code (in BASIC) at age 8.
+For his undergraduate senior recital in 1998, he performed Steve Reich's Violin Phase with his violin and computer.
+He started building websites professionally in 1999 and earned a Ph.D. in musicology from the University of Wisconsin-Madison in 2007.

-Matthew lives near Minneapolis, Minnesota, where he enjoys cycling, running, walking, meditation, and playing string quartets with his wife (viola) and two daughters (cello and violin).
+Matthew lives near Minneapolis, Minnesota, where he enjoys cycling, meditation, yoga, and playing string quartets with his wife (viola) and two daughters (cello and violin).